meirisoda/obsidian/School/Fall2023/NTRN201/Notes/Module 10 - Vitamins and Minerals.md

 ## Water-Soluble Vitamins
 Absorbed primarily in the small intestine.
 Transported to the liver via portal vein & distributed to body tissues, in which later they are stored.
+Particularly susceptible to destruction by heat, light, air exposure, cooking in water and alkalinity.
 Excreted via urine.
 ### Vitamin C
 ### Vitamin B Complex